 China’s engagement in global voluntary carbon markets

 As of today, there are 285 registered projects under Gold Standard with a total issuance of 32 MtCO2e, and 444 registered projects under Verified Carbon Standard (VCS) with a total issuance of over 83 MtCO2e.
 (Figure 8)

+[Add further details on VCM projects – e.g., what is the price?
+What are the main project categories?]

 Number of Registered Chinese Projects (inner circle) and Annual Emission Reductions (MtCO2e) at GS and VCS